ipsy-md/docs/docs/cluster/cecile/slurm.md

     - For the sake of practicality, we can assign `SLURM_ARRAY_TASK_ID` to the variable `idx`, which can be used to extract for each job the subject ID, `${subjects[idx]}`, and then it can be passed to the script `my_analysis.sh`.

     In other words, for the first job `SLURM_ARRAY_TASK_ID` is going to be equal to 0 (because your array starts at 0) and so will be `idx`.
 Hence, the expression `${subjects[idx]}` will extract from the `subjects` array the first item, namely `01`, which is the ID of your first subject.
 For the second job, `SLURM_ARRAY_TASK_ID` will be equal to 1 and consequently `${subjects[idx]}` will be equal to `02` and so on until the last job.

+    !!! warning "Not all shell start counting from 0" In these section, we use `bash` as the reference shell for our examples because this is the default shell in Cecile. `bash` starts counting arrays from 0, but if you are using other shells like `zsh` they might start counting from 1.
+This means that if you use the `--array` parameter as an index, you must keep in mind where your specific shell interpreter starts counting from.
+If you use the default `bash` shell you can just use the examples as they are.

     ```bash title="Array job"
     #!/bin/sh